Fellow traveller: Interwar period

-From 1934 to 1939, the historian Richard Hofstadter briefly was a member of the Young Communist League USA.
-Despite disillusionment because of the non-aggression pact between Nazi Germany and Communist Russia and the ideological rigidity of the Communist party-line, Hofstadter remained a fellow traveler until the 1940s.
-In Who Owns History?: Rethinking the Past in a Changing World (2003), Eric Foner said that Hofstatdter continued thinking of himself as a political radical, because his opposition to capitalism was the reason he had joined the CPUSA.
+From 1934 to 1939, American historian and intellectual Richard Hofstadter briefly was a member of the Young Communist League USA.
+Despite his disillusionment due to the German–Soviet Non-aggression Pact between Nazi Germany and the Soviet Union (August 1939), and the ideological rigidity of the Soviet communist party-line, Hofstadter remained a fellow traveller until the 1940s.
+In Who Owns History?: Rethinking the Past in a Changing World (2003), American historian Eric Foner said that Hofstatdter continued thinking of himself as a political radical, because his opposition to capitalism was the reason he had joined the CPUSA.

-In the elegiac article "The Revolt of the Intellectuals" (Time 6 Jan.
-1941), the ex-Communist Whittaker Chambers satirically used the term fellow traveler:
+In the elegiac article "The Revolt of the Intellectuals" (Time, 6 January 1941), American journalist and spy Whittaker Chambers, a former member of the Workers Party of America (WPA), satirically used the term fellow traveler:

-As the Red Express hooted off into the shades of a closing decade, ex-fellow travelers rubbed their bruises, wondered how they had ever come to get aboard. … With the exception of Granville Hicks, probably none of these people was a Communist.
+As the Red Express hooted off into the shades of a closing decade, ex-fellow travelers rubbed their bruises, wondered how they had ever come to get aboard. […] With the exception of Granville Hicks, probably none of these people was a Communist.
 They were fellow travelers who wanted to help fight fascism.

-Post-World War II U.S.
+World War II and post-war period

-In the late 1930s, most fellow-travelers broke with the Communist party-line of Moscow when Stalin and Adolf Hitler signed the German–Soviet Non-aggression Pact (August 1939), which allowed the Occupation of Poland (1939–45) for partitioning between the U.S.S.R. and Nazi Germany.
-In the U.S., the American Communist Party abided Stalin's official party-line, and denounced the Allies, rather than the Germans, as war mongers.
-In June 1941, when the Nazis launched Operation Barbarossa, to annihilate the U.S.S.R., again, the American Communist Party abided Stalin's party-line, and became war hawks for American intervention to the European war in aid of Russia, and becoming an ally of the Soviet Union.
+In the late 1930s, most fellow-travellers in the West broke with the communist party-line of Moscow when Joseph Stalin and Adolf Hitler signed the German–Soviet Non-aggression Pact (August 1939), which allowed the Occupation of Poland for partitioning the country's territories between the Soviet Union and Nazi Germany (1939–1945).
+In the United States, the American Communist Party (CPUSA) abided by Stalin's official party-line, and denounced the Allies, rather than Nazi Germany, as warmongers.
+At its peak in 1942, during the U.S. entry into World War II, the American Communist Party officially had 85,000 registered members.

-At War's end, the Russo–American Cold War emerged in the 1946–48 period, and American Communists found themselves at the political margins of U.S. society—being forced out of the leadership of trade union, for example— and membership to the Communist Party of the U.S.A. markedly declined.
-Nonetheless in 1948 American Communists campaigned for the presidential run of Henry A. Wallace, President Franklin D. Roosevelt's vice-president.
-In February 1956, to the 20th congress of the C.P.S.U., Nikita Khrushchev delivered the secret speech, On the Cult of Personality and Its Consequences, denouncing Stalinism and the cult of personality for Josef Stalin; those political revelations ended the ideological relationship between many fellow-travelers in the West and the Soviet version of Communism.
+In the aftermath of World War II, the Cold War emerged between the United States and the Soviet Union during the 1947–1948 period, and American communists found themselves at the political margins of U.S. society—being forced out of the leadership of trade unions, for example—and membership to the CPUSA markedly declined.
+Nonetheless, in 1948 American communists campaigned for the presidential run of Henry A. Wallace, former Vice President of the United States under Franklin D. Roosevelt and the Progressive Party's candidate in the 1948 U.S. presidential election.

+In February 1956, CPSU First Secretary Nikita Khrushchev delivered the "Secret Speech" On the Cult of Personality and Its Consequences to the 20th Congress of the Communist Party of the Soviet Union, officially denouncing Stalinism and Joseph Stalin's cult of personality to his fellow party members; as a consequence, those political revelations ended the ideological relationship between many fellow-travellers in the West and the Soviet version of communism.